 Roasting has the magical ability to transform ordinary vegetables into crispy gems with great flavors and textures.

-In this post, I discuss how to roast several different vegetables together.
-It's a great time saver!
+In this post, I discuss how to roast different vegetables together on one pan.

-Similar to how your grandmother makes her Minestrone Soup and the Traditional French Ratatouille, this recipe is perfect for using leftover vegetables in your fridge as the weekend approaches.
+Similar to how you would make a Cabbage Tomato Soup or Traditional French Ratatouille, this recipe is perfect for using leftover vegetables in your fridge as the weekend approaches.

 What You Need